Tennessee Bureau of Investigation: Overview

 The bureau manages the state's three crime labs, assists local law enforcement in investigating major crimes, and conducts special investigations related to illegal drugs, fugitives, public corruption, official misconduct, organized crime, domestic terrorism, healthcare fraud, arson, explosives, and patient abuse.

 The TBI has statutory responsibility for collecting state crime statistics, which are published in an annual report.
 It also manages a TBI most wanted list, amber alert program, and statewide registries of sex offenders and methamphetamine offenders.
 Besides its headquarters in Nashville, the TBI has offices in Chattanooga, Columbia, Cookeville, Jackson, Johnson City, Knoxville, and Memphis.

 The bureau is headed by a director appointed by the Governor of Tennessee to a six-year term.
 The director is also a member of the Tennessee Law Enforcement Planning Commission.
 Its incumbent director is former Knoxville chief of police, David B. Rausch, appointed in 2018.
 As of 2017, the agency employs about 550 people, about half of whom are commissioned officers.
 The state of Tennessee approved a budget of $147,156,800 for the Tennessee Bureau of Investigation in the 2024-2025 fiscal year.

 Divisions

+Jeff Moseley, a special agent and fire investigator with the Tennessee Bureau of Investigation, works with his canine, Honey, an accelerant detection canine, as students participate in an arson class at Redstone Arsenal.

 The divisions of the Tennessee Bureau of Investigation are: